cloud-66-internal/help.cloud66.com/_rails/how-to-guides/databases/database-customization.md

 - Check your template for Liquid syntax errors
 - Determine the correct server configuration and prepare general variables
-- Prepare custom variables for your database type (eg. server_state)
+- Prepare custom variables for your database type (e.g. server_state)
 - Compile the database configuration based on the information from the server and database type
 - Upload the configuration to the server
 - Restart your database